enricllagostera/ponte/process/journal.md

 # Process journal

+## 2024-04-04 Excluding sources from export panel

+(timestamp::2024-04-04T17:00:00-04:00)

+I'm back to trying to improve the export panel functionality.
+I realized that I'm thinking of this moment as a kind of "review" of the actions the user has taken, so as an overview of the corpus construction process.
+Something like a quick way to remove a source or tag would interesting, as it can be difficult to remember where those were amongst all the commits in the repo and then in the file tree interface within a commit.

+The export panel becomes is a snapshot of how the corpus is going to look like once exported, but also it becomes a lens into the interpretation and organization work that is going on in this step of the larger analysis process. (...)

+(timestamp::2024-04-04T19:43:20-04:00)

+After quite some work, I managed to get the remove button working.
+The performance is still very slow, mainly because of how reactivity is currently generating full redraws of the blogroll view.
+I need to find ways to make this more targeted only to the impacted components.
+For now, I feel it works well enough, I just need to improve the button visuals before committing and to implement it for folders and block it for the devlog.
+Oh well.

+(timestamp::2024-04-05T10:34:40-04:00)

+OK, managed to get all the functionality I wanted yesterday working.
+The performance is still not great, but it's coming along.

 ## 2024-03-27 and 28 Collapsible timeline nodes

 Managed to implement this way of quickly scanning for keywords.
 It took longer than I expected because I has to fix all the height and Y position calculations (they were really bad before anyway).